F1 Pole Position 64: Reception

-The game received mostly negative reviews.
+F-1 Pole Position 64 received mixed reviews from critics.
+In Japan, Famitsu gave it a score of 24 out of 40.
+Positive reviewers from GameFan and Next Generation recommended it to F-1 fans, the latter suggesting it may even appeal to fans of racing games in general.
+In a more lukewarm review, Kraig Kujawa of Electronic Gaming Monthly suggested no one besides racing simulation fans try it out.
 Next Generation said of the Japanese version, "This a game for the starving, desperate Nintendo fan who simply has to have an F1 racing game, quality be damned.
 If you're not desperate, forget it."
 However, they found that considerably more work went into the U.S. version, with less pop-up and overall smoother graphics.
 They reviewed that "All in all, the game will satisfy F1 enthusiasts and may even nab general racing fans as well.
 With all of its modification choices, tons of courses, modes of play, and real-life racers and courses, F1 is a game worth a look."

 However, most reviewers commented that even with the improvements made for the U.S. release, the amount of pop-up is unacceptable, the controls are poor, the music is dull and generic, and the engine sounds are high-pitched and completely unrealistic.
 IGN and GamePro also criticized the lack of any multiplayer, though IGN and Next Generation noted that players can still compete with each other by using the Controller Pak to transfer their records.
 The most widespread compliment for the game was that the courses are challenging to master.

 IGN criticised that "the tracks look almost nothing like their real-life counterparts."
 Glenn Rubenstein, writing for GameSpot, concluded that "it looks good, but that's the only thing it has going for it."
 In Electronic Gaming Monthly Kraig Kujawa wrote: "For racing simulation fans, F-1 might be worthwhile, but otherwise, don't bother."

-The game held a 58% score on the review aggregation website GameRankings based on 16 reviews.
-In Japan, Famitsu gave it a score of 24 out of 40.